Ipstenu/join-my-multisite/readme.txt

 = How do I style the per-site registration page? =

 In your theme's CSS.
 This is basically the default WordPress signup page, just done in short-code form, so it will default to use your site's CSS anyway.
+The css falls under `.mu_register` so you can override it in your theme.

+= Can users sign up for a blog as well as an account? =

+No.

+That's such a massive network thing, the tinfoil hat in me didn't want to do it.
+You could fiddle with the signup page code, if you wanted, but I don't plan to support it.